 Focus on the Family has a staff of trained family therapists available to speak with you over the phone.
-They can refer you to reputable and qualified marriage and family counselors working in your area.
-They'd also be more than happy to discuss your concerns with you person-to-person.
-If you'd like to talk with one of them, you can reach them for a free consultation at this number.
+Call us for a free consultation.
+Our Counseling department can refer you to reputable and qualified marriage and family counselors working in your area.
+They'd also be more than happy to discuss your concerns with you over the phone.

 Affairs and Adultery